Skip to content

 Port declarations

-Mapping Required prefix Supported types
+Mapping Valid ports Supported types

-sensors S IMU, RadioBeacon
+sensors S1 through S6 IMU, RadioBeacon

-effectors A Thruster, Servo
+effectors M1 through M8 Thruster, Servo

 Pass the classes themselves, not instances: